 There are conflicting opinions on how much of your trip needs to be covered by insurance.
 Some people believe only the first 3 months, depending on your VFS Center.

 I didn’t want to risk it, especially since refunds are possible, so we bought the full year upfront.
-Plus, on the requirements list for the visa, it specifically states that your insurance needs to last for the duration of your stay in France.
+Plus, the requirements list for the visa specifically states that your insurance needs to last for the duration of your stay in France.

 As soon as you pay, the letter and insurance ID Card are available immediately, which is a huge reason why you can apply for the France Visa in such a short amount of time.